megha-pa/consillio-test/README.md

 2.How you created your benchmark test and the rationale behind the design-

-1.1)Dataset Collection:Used small sample data which consist of valid json and malformed json.
+1.1)Dataset Collection:Used small sample data which consist of valid json and malformed json.for the test I have used small dataset as there was no specific requirement for the data was mentioned.

 1.2)Error Injection: